AC not turning on

 HVAC

-The answer to 'AC not turning on' is that there are several common causes, including a tripped circuit breaker, a faulty thermostat, a problem with the condenser unit, or a lack of power to the system.
-Symptoms may include no air flow, no cooling, or the AC unit not responding at all when the thermostat is adjusted.
+The answer to 'AC not turning on' is that there are several common causes, including a tripped circuit breaker, a thermostat issue, a problem with the condenser unit, or a lack of power reaching the system.
+The symptoms may include the AC unit not powering on at all, the fan not running, or the compressor not kicking in.

 Step-by-Step Guide